Lady Madonna: Recording

+The release of "Lady Madonna" alongside "The Inner Light" was intended to cover the Beatles' absence while they attended a Transcendental Meditation course in India under the guidance of Maharishi Mahesh Yogi.
+The sessions took place on 3 and 6 February at EMI Studios (subsequently Abbey Road Studios) in London.
 Although the song was a return to the Beatles' musical roots, this aesthetic was not carried over to the band taping the basic track as an ensemble.
 McCartney first recorded his piano part, using EMI's "Mrs Mills" Steinway Vertegrand upright, accompanied by Ringo Starr playing a snare drum with brushes.
-Starr recalled that when recording the track the Beatles consulted Martin on how to re-create the sound that Lyttelton had achieved on "Bad Penny Blues".
+Starr recalled that when recording the track the Beatles consulted Martin on how to recreate the sound that Lyttelton had achieved on "Bad Penny Blues".
 (Note: "Bad Penny Blues" was produced by Joe Meek rather than Martin, who had clashed with Lyttelton at a session in the early 1950s.)
 George Harrison and Lennon added the song's distorted guitar riffs, playing identical lines through the same amplifier; McCartney overdubbed bass guitar and Starr added more drums, played on a full drum kit.
 McCartney sang his lead vocal in a style that author Ian MacDonald terms Presleyesque, while Lennon, McCartney and Harrison contributed backing vocals, part of which consisted of the singers imitating brass instruments over the song's instrumental break.
-Music journalist John Harris highlights the significance of McCartney's "salute" to Elvis Presley, who would make his comeback later in 1968 with a return to his formative, rock 'n' roll style.
-Harris also identifies the influence of the Mills Brothers, whose act included the four singers mimicking brass instruments, in the Beatles' "scat harmonies" on "Lady Madonna".
-Early mixes of the song indicate that Mellotron and tambourine were cut from the completed track, along with extraneous vocals and dialogue that reveal the band in high spirits during the sessions.
+Music journalist John Harris identified the influence of the Mills Brothers, whose act included the four singers mimicking brass instruments, on the Beatles' scat singing harmonies on "Lady Madonna".
+Early mixes of the song indicate that Mellotron and tambourine were cut from the completed track, along with extraneous vocals and dialogue where the band had been in high spirits during the sessions.

 The overdubbing session for the four-piece horn section took place on 6 February.
 The tenor saxophone solo on the track was played by British jazz musician and club owner Ronnie Scott.
 Harry Klein, who played baritone saxophone on the track, recalled that the session was organised at the last minute, while Bill Povey, the second tenor saxophonist, said that no music had been written out for the musicians to follow and McCartney offered them only vague instructions.
 The second baritone saxophone was played by Bill Jackman.
 In his book Revolution in the Head, MacDonald writes that Scott's "audibly exasperated" solo was prompted by McCartney's "unprofessional" failure to provide the players with a proper horn arrangement.

 The song's selection as the single's A-side came at the expense of Lennon's "Across the Universe", which Lennon also withdrew from contention as the B-side, since he was dissatisfied with the musical arrangement.
 As a result, Harrison gained his first Beatles B-side as a songwriter, with "The Inner Light", the backing track of which he had recorded with several Indian classical musicians in Bombay, in January.